-The Confederated Tribes of Grand Ronde recommends that provincial/regional reviews be implemented at least once every 10 years (that is, at least one such provincial review every two program amendment cycles) to reprioritize work and maximize benefits.
+The Confederated Tribes of Grand Ronde recommended that provincial/regional reviews be implemented at least once every 10 years (that is, at least one such provincial review every two program amendment cycles) to reprioritize work and maximize benefits.

 In the draft Addendum the Council recognizes that the Council will need to "continuously adjust" the project review process so that it plays a meaningful role in providing information for evaluating program performance along with assessing individual projects - and vice versa, as the program performance effort will feed information and needs into project review.
-Draft 2020 Addendum, at 33-34.
-The Council is open to exploring all of the ideas described in these recommendations as long the reshaped project review process remains consistent with the independent review requirements of Section 4h(10)(D) of the Act and delivers value in constantly improving how the measures implemented under the Act benefit fish and wildlife in a more costeffective manner.
-The Council concluded that using the draft program Addendum itself to script the project review process is not a necessary or useful idea.
+Draft 2020 Addendum, at 33-34 (to be finalized later in 2020).
+The Council does not necessarily agree with some of the criticisms in the comments - the Council believes it has tailored and transformed the project review process over time to match the needs of the program, including periodic and efficient reviews and recommendations consistent with long-term implementation commitments.
+Even so, the Council is continually open to exploring all of the ideas described in these recommendations as long as the reshaped project review process remains consistent with the independent review requirements of Section 4h(10)(D) of the Act and delivers value in constantly improving how the measures implemented under the Act benefit fish and wildlife in a more cost-effective manner.
+The Council recognized in Part II of the Addendum that the next few years will see the completion of or significant progress on a number of ongoing efforts, including the Columbia River System Operations EIS and a decision on a preferred alternative, new Biological Opinions, a need either to extend the Accords or in some other way adapt how the program is implemented, and other major developments.
+And in this light, the Council will begin consultation soon with the state and federal fish and wildlife agencies, tribes, and Bonneville about alternatives for future implementation of the fish and wildlife program, including any needed refinements in project review.
+2020 Addendum, Part II, at 12.
+The Council otherwise concluded that using Part II of the program Addendum itself to script a new project review process was not a necessary or useful idea.

-In comments relevant to this and the previous section, the Public Power Council, et al. commented in full support of the independent scientific review of each and every recommended funding proposal, and recommended the Council establish a prioritization and review methodology that promotes projects with clear goals and success metrics that ensure program projects are providing value by maximizing fish and wildlife benefits and that allow the region to measure the value of any mitigation project.
-Public Power Council et al. recommended the following criteria for ranking project proposals: links to hydropower impact, produces in-place/in-kind mitigation, improves ecological functionality, produces broad biological benefits, benefits anadromous fish stocks, and particularly Endangered Species Act listed species/stocks, improves the effectiveness of other projects or efforts, produces measurable results, and represents a unique work effort.
-The Public Utility District No.1 of Snohomish County similarly recommended that each activity proposed by the program, or any project or activity proposed to accomplish the goals of the program, include an explicit demonstration of how that activity will further the goal of rebuilding fish and wildlife populations adversely affected by the construction and operation of the Columbia River basin hydroelectric dams.
+In comments relevant to this and the previous section, the Public Power Council commented in full support of the independent scientific review of each and every recommended funding proposal, and recommended the Council establish a prioritization and review methodology that promotes projects with clear goals and success metrics that ensure program projects are providing value by maximizing fish and wildlife benefits and that allow the region to measure the value of any mitigation project.
+Public Power Council et al. recommended the following criteria for ranking project proposals: links to hydropower impact; produces in-place/in-kind mitigation; improves ecological functionality; produces broad biological benefits; benefits anadromous fish stocks, and particularly Endangered Species Act listed species/stocks; improves the effectiveness of other projects or efforts; produces measurable results; and represents a unique work effort.
+The Snohomish PUD similarly recommended that each activity proposed by the program, or any project or activity proposed to accomplish the goals of the program, include an explicit demonstration of how that activity will further the goal of rebuilding fish and wildlife populations adversely affected by the construction and operation of the Columbia River Basin hydroelectric dams.